It's Cheap

 ## It's Accessible

 We live in North Carolina.
-I wouldn't say the Raleigh area is a cornucopia of amazing outdoor treasures CI grew up in Tennessee, within a few hows in any direction we have some pretty heat options. to the east, we run into the Outer Banks, which provides unique beach camping options.
-To the west, we find a true outdoor playgrand as we head int Appalachia.
+While I wouldn't say the Raleigh area is a cornucopia of amazing outdoor treasures (I grew up in Tennessee), in a few hours in any direction we have some pretty great options.
+To the east, we run into the Outer Banks, which provides unique beach camping options.
+To the west, we find a true outdoor playground as we head into Appalachia.
 Both destinations are plenty accessible for a weekend trip.

 For a spur of the moment experience, Raleigh does have some decent state parks with good camping options.
 We are minutes from Falls Lake and its multiple camping options.